codeuniquely/test/README.md

     ✓ removeEmptyValues is defined
     ✓ works for an empty array without flag
     ✓ works for an empty array (5 ms)
-    ✓ does NOT removes all empty arrays without flag
+    ✓ does NOT remove all empty arrays without flag
     ✓ removes all empty arrays inside an array
 ```

-I did not MOCK out the use of `removeEmptyValues` duing testsing as i went for a more Integration style test and in realiy the mock would have been close in functionalit to the original one line of code.
+I did not MOCK out the use of `removeEmptyValues` during testsing as I went for a more Integration style test and in reality the mock would have been close in functionality to the original one line of code anyway.

 ## Code Coverage Results
 -----------------------|---------|----------|---------|---------|-------------------